Share this article:

 Reporting & Payments schedule

-In principle, there are no differences between lump sum projects and other projects with regards to the periodic reporting schedule.
-The EC will dictate the reporting periods schedule for the project.
+In principle, there are no differences between lump sum projects and other types of Horizon Europe projects with regard to the periodic reporting schedule.
+The EC will dictate the reporting periods and reviews schedule for the project.
 In turn, these reporting periods will also dictate the payments approval schedule.

 In lump sum grants, due to the fact that payments are approved only for completed work packages, there is a strong motivation that the work plan and the reporting & payments schedule will be well synchronized.

-However, there is a subtle issue to highlight here: how can you plan (during the pre-award phase) a work plan which will be in sync with the reporting schedule, if the reporting schedule is determined only after the project is selected for funding?
+However, there is a subtle issue to highlight here: how can you plan (during the pre-award phase) a work plan that will be in sync with the reporting schedule if the reporting schedule is determined only after the project is selected for funding (excluding the cases of the EIC Pathfinder and Transition grant, in which the reporting & payment schedule is pre-determined)?

 In most cases, the reporting schedule will set a reporting period every 12 or 18 months.
 Therefore, in the pre-award phase, we recommend to simply assume one of the two options (12 or 18 months per reporting period) and abide by that assumption.

-Later on, once you reach the post-award phase (when the project is selected for funding), you will face one of two scenarios: The first “easy” scenario is the one in which you assumed right, and your plan is according to the EC’s dictated schedule.
+Later, once you reach the post-award phase (when the project is selected for funding), you will face one of two scenarios: The first “easy” scenario is the one in which you assumed right, and your plan is according to the EC’s dictated schedule.
 No issues in this case.
-The second scenario is the opposite, meaning you assumed wrong and your work plan is not in sync with the EC’s dictated reporting schedule.
+The second scenario is the case where you assumed wrong and your work plan is not in sync with the EC’s dictated reporting schedule.
 What can be done in such a case?
 Practically, you have two options:

-• Option I – Get with the program and execute the project as planned, while taking into account that some of the work packages will span over reporting periods, and then the payments will be approved accordingly.
-This may cause significant gaps in payments approvals for some of the work packages.
-But, then again, keep in mind the positive cash flow (as explained below), which may render this situation to be manageable.
+- Option I – Get with the program and execute the project as planned, while taking into account that some of the work packages will span over reporting periods, and then the payments will be approved accordingly.
+This may cause significant gaps in payment approvals for some of the work packages.
+But, then again, keep in mind the positive cash flow (as explained below), which may allow this situation to be manageable.

-• Alternative B – if the Project Officer declines alternative A, you can ask her/him to change the work plan to make it in sync with the schedule.
+- Alternative B – if the Project Officer declines alternative A, you can ask her/him to change the work plan (as part of the GAP) to make it in sync with the schedule.

 Reports